The Heroin Diaries Soundtrack: Deluxe edition

 A deluxe edition of The Heroin Diaries was released on November 25, 2008, exclusively on sale through Best Buy.
 The deluxe edition features the original album and a bonus live EP, entitled Live Is Beautiful.
 This EP was recorded from several performances over their summer 2008 tour on Crüe Fest.
 The EP is also sold separately for those who already have the original album.

-10th Anniversary Edition
+10th anniversary edition

-On October 26, 2017, the band released the 10th anniversary edition of the album, which features additional tracks; re-recordings in alternate arrangements of "Life is Beautiful", "Accidents Can Happen", and "Girl with Golden Eyes".
+On October 26, 2017, the band released the 10th anniversary edition of the album, which features additional tracks; re-recordings in alternate arrangements of "Life Is Beautiful", "Accidents Can Happen", and "Girl with Golden Eyes".

 Track listing

 Reception

 The Heroin Diaries Soundtrack, noted by many for showcasing a more emotional sound than, and a musical departure from Sixx's other band, Mötley Crüe, has been received very positively.
 Jim Kaz of IGN, praising the emotional lyrics of the album, called it "not really an album but rather a musical book.
 It is almost impossible to recommend any specific songs over others."